-By writing down your weaknesses, you can identify what they are, and furthermore, find someone whose strength is your weakness.
+By writing down your opportunities, you can identify what they are, and furthermore, find someone whose strength is your opportunities.
 Now that’s true collaboration.

 It makes sense to work with what you are good at, don’t you think?
 Using your strengths is about focusing on the things that come naturally to you, the things that drives passion, the things that you love.